-CAUTION: This tool have been designed to properly position bearings and seal, thus providing space for lubrication purposes.
+CAUTION: These tools have been designed to properly position bearing, thus providing space for lubrication purposes.
 The tool flanges allow this.
 If a different pusher type is being used, components must be properly positioned as follows.

-Bearing on impeller side must be 1.5 to 2.5 mm (.060 - .100 in) inside reservoir measured from seal seat.
-Bearing on venturi side must be 2 to 3 mm (.080 - .120 in) inside reservoir measured from thrust washer seat.
+Bearing on venturi side must be 2 to 4 mm (.080 -.157 in) inside reservoir measured from thrust washer seat.
 Refer to following illustration.

-- Seal seat

-- Stamped end of bearing

-- Thrust washer seat

-- 4. Stamped end of bearing A. 1.5 2.5 mm (.060 .100 in) B. 2 3 mm (.080 .120 in)
+- Thrust washer seat - Stamped end of bearing 2 4 mm (.080 .157 in)